yazz/VisualJS/README.md

 Visual Javascript is a tool to build internal web applications.
 Applications are built using pre-built graphical and server side components, with glue code written in Javascript.
 It can run on PC, Mac (via the Mac App store), and Kubernetes and Docker containers.
 Ideally it is used only for small throwaway or demo apps, but can be expanded to larger apps over time as it also contains an embedded SQLite database.

 ### What is Visual Javascript's killer feature?
-Visual Javascript's killer feature is that it allows simple webapps to be created extremely fast.
-While other tools can also do this, the benefit of Visual Javascript is that it is open source, so there is no SAAS signup, no license fees, and applications can just be built, distributed and run.
+Visual Javascript's killer feature is the ability to create simple database backed webapps extremely fast, on almost any platform, with no licensing or troublesome installation procedures.
+The created database application can then be distributed as a single HTML file WITHOUT even needing the original Visual Javascript runtime.

 ###  Who should use Visual Javascript today?
 An ideal user for Visual Javascript is someone who wants to build small web apps for internal use (such as demos), or someone who wants to do small data processing tasks for themselves.
 So far there have been many independent people who have used Visual Javascript for small data processing tasks.
 Also, many large enterprises have used Visual Javascript for building demos.